ATOMScience-org/AMPL/README.md

 pytest
 ```
+- *Note: This test generally takes a few minutes on a modern system*
 &nbsp;
 &nbsp;
-- *Note: This test generally takes a few minutes on a modern system*

-The important files for running this test are listed below:
+The important files for this test are listed below:

 - `test_delany_RF.py`: This script loads and curates the dataset, generates a model pipeline object, and fits a model.
 The model is reloaded from the filesystem and then used to predict solubilities for a new dataset.
 - `config_delaney_fit_RF.json`: Basic parameter file for fitting
 - `config_delaney_predict_RF.json`: Basic parameter file for predicting

-- *Note: Further pipeline examples can be found in the [`atomsci/ddm/test/integrative`](atomsci/ddm/test/integrative) directory.*
 &nbsp;

 ### More example and test information